headlinez.news Live news trend intelligence

 Learning another language appears to slow brain ageing, scientists say

-New research links multilingualism to slower brain aging—global media takes notice
+New research links bilingualism to slower brain aging—global media highlights the cognitive benefits of language learning

 4sources